 I have some additional criteria for these items.
 It’s not enough that they’re just not candy, they also must be things that don’t just clutter up my house.
-I don’t need any more trinkets, thankyouverymuch.
+I don’t need any more trinkets or little junky plastic things, thankyouverymuch.
 So this list is carefully curated to include only the types of things I’d invite into my own house.

 No Candy No Junk Easter Basket Stuffers

-Play-Doh Easter Eggs My 3-year-old has been obsessed with Play-Doh for at least a year.
+Play-Doh Easter Eggs My daughter has been obsessed with Play-Doh since she was a toddler.
 She’d be so excited to get more of it in cute Easter egg form.
 And while sometimes the mess of Play-Doh makes me a little crazy as a parent, I know the value of sensory play and it often gets me a solid 20 quiet minutes.
 I can’t put a price on that!

-LEGO Easter Egg Hunt My 7-year-old is fully into LEGO.
+LEGO Easter Egg Hunt My son is fully into LEGO.
 Any excuse for a new set is good enough for him.
 And again, solid 20 quiet minutes.
 I’m sensing a theme here.